hilaryrowe/documentation3/dashboardTab/uniqueDashboardTabNav.md

 When you navigate to any of these other tabs, you must click the Update button upon arrival to see detailed information.

 **Tabbed Pane**
-In the Tabbed Pane, OEE is broken down into its component parts and displays them as *subtabs* display: Availability, Performance, Quality, and Output.
+In the Tabbed Pane, OEE is broken down into its component parts.
+These parts display as subtabs: Availability, Performance, Quality, and Output.

+* Availability subtab:
+  * Click the Unplanned DT by Category link to go to the Analysis Tab
+  * Click the bars or line graph go to the Analysis Tab
+  * Click the Longest Periods of Unplanned Downtime, Shifts with Most Unplanned Downtime, or individual Shift links to go to the Data Tab

+* Performance subtab:

+* Quality subtab:

+* Output subtab: